DLR-RM/BlenderProc/docs/tutorials/renderer.md

 bproc.renderer.enable_normals_output()
 ```

-It important to not the difference between depth and distance here:
+It is important to note the difference between depth and distance here:
 By using `bproc.renderer.enable_distance_output()`, an antialiased distance image is rendered.
 To render a z-buffer depth image without any smoothing effects use `bproc.renderer.enable_depth_output()` instead.
 While distance and depth images sound similar, they are not the same: In [distance images](https://en.wikipedia.org/wiki/Range_imaging), each pixel contains the actual distance from the camera position to the corresponding point in the scene.
 In [depth images](https://en.wikipedia.org/wiki/Depth_map), each pixel contains the distance between the camera and the plane parallel to the camera which the corresponding point lies on.